brodeynewman/multi-spa-example/readme.md

 *deploy.sh* - [deploy] command contains logic to deploy the /dist folders to the subdirectories in the S3 bucket

 You can see the code for the server.conf file inside of nginx [here](https://github.com/brodeynewman/multi-spa-example/blob/master/nginx.conf).

+The *location* blocks describe the routes which we want to reverse-proxy to s3 on.